 Simon Hopkinson – Roast Chicken and Other Stories – another book really rated by those that are into good cooking, his book provides an insight into Simon Hopkinson’s unique style of unpretentious cooking with 160 of his favourite recipes.

-Contemporary writer Claudia Roden writes now, in fact Claudia was the Winner of the Observer Food Monthly Lifetime Achievement Award 2019 – her books on food ie Middle Eastern, Italian, Spanish, etc are wonderful and she gives historical perspective too.
+Contemporary writer Claudia Roden writes now and was the Winner of the Observer Food Monthly Lifetime Achievement Award 2019.
+Her books on food including Middle Eastern, Italian and Spanish are wonderful and alongside the recipes she gives historical perspective too.
 I love her recipes as they are genuine and always work.

 Fergus Henderson caused something of a sensation when he opened his restaurant St John in London in 1995.
 As signaled by the restaurant’s logo of a pig (reproduced on the cover of Nose to Tail Eating) St John the emphasis is firmly on meat.
 Nose to Tail Eating is a collection of his recipes, celebrating, as the title implies, the thrifty rural British tradition of making a delicious virtue of using every part of the animal.

-In addition to these books, The Guardian (of which The Observer is the weekend edition) newspaper also has many good articles to browse here perfect for a bit of bedtime foodie reading!
+In addition to these books, The Guardian newspaper also has many good articles to browse here perfect for a bit of bedtime foodie reading!

 Early British cooks that influenced the way that we cook

-Rather than writing about the history or methods of cookery, these are rather recipe books, featuring quite a lot of text about what these writers were finding in 1960s in European food.
-Definitely worth looking at them as they were all wonderful cooks and influenced hugely the way that we cook now.
-And began the food revolution that the UK has seen recently (as food in the UK famously used to be so bad in the 1950s and even 1960s!)
+Rather than writing about the history or methods of cookery, these are recipe books, featuring quite a lot of text about what these writers were finding in 1960s in European food.
+It is definitely worth looking at them as they were all wonderful cooks and influenced hugely the way that we cook now.
+These writers also gave rise to the food revolution that the UK has seen recently (as food in the UK famously used to be so bad in the 1950s and even 1960s!)

 Elizabeth David, for example At Elizabeth David’s Table is the very best from the woman who changed the face of British cooking.